emullaney/emullaney.github.io/index.md

 ### Speaking

+#### Women in Tech Summit Philadelphia 2017: Uniqueness is an Advantage – For You & Your Company
+I created a panel discussion in 2016 called Staying a Woman in Tech.
+That panel is being merged into this new panel on diversity in tech as a positive advantage.
+The panel will take place in April in Philadelphia.
+[Women in Tech Summit Philadelphia](http://womenintechsummit.net/philly_session/uniqueness-is-an-advantage-for-you-your-company/)

 #### PyCaribbean 2017: Reach More People: SMS Data Collection with RapidPro
 This is going to be a deep dive into RapidPro's functionality and an overview of TracPro which is a dashboard add-on to RapidPro.
-This conference is coming up in February 2017.
+This conference was in February 2017.
 [PyCaribbean 2017](http://pycaribbean.com/)

 #### RapidCon 2016: TracPro - How it Works & What It Does
 This was a technical deep dive into TracPro which is a dashboard add-on to RapidPro which we custom designed for UNICEF at Caktus.
 RapidCon is a small invite-only conference for RapidPro developers hosted by UNICEF.
 I gave this talk in November 2016 at the second annual RapidCon.
 [My RapidCon Recap](https://www.caktusgroup.com/blog/2016/11/16/rapidcon-2016-rapidpro-developers-recap/)